The Huge and Dark Caves of Niah National Park

 Leaving Miri along the coastal road, just out of town there’s a long stretch of beach lined with pine trees, one can’t possibly ask for a better camping spot.
 But of course, we move ahead, paying a brief visit to Tusan Beach again, hoping to find some vendors to buy some snacks and drinks.
 Unfortunately, is Monday and it’s a desert here, another great camping site though.

 The road then goes a little bit more to the interior and the sea is not in sight, we cross some stream with the usual sign “Awas Crocodile”.
-In Malaysia is illegal to kill crocs, they breed quick and massively and live long lives so, since the oil palm and logging companies are destroying their natural habitat, these huge beast are approaching the settlements and the beaches, becoming a serious threat.
+In Malaysia is illegal to kill crocs, they breed quickly and massively and live long lives so since the oil palm and logging companies are destroying their natural habitat, these huge beasts are approaching the settlements and the beaches, becoming a serious threat.
 Every year there are many people getting killed by crocodiles.

 Niah Caves Animals

-In the hostel, there is the kitchen and we are so glad we can cook a pasta, but unfortunately the gas is over.
+In the hostel, there is the kitchen and we are so glad we can cook pasta, but unfortunately, the gas is over.
 Luckily, however, the owner of the restaurant prepares some fried noodles even though the place is already closed.

-And then begins the journey, that is very easy, just follow the path made of wooden planks, suspended above the muddy primary rain-forest.
-The highlights here are the bugs, there are many weird insects unseen before, we also we spot what seems to us a pygmy squirrel.
+And then begins the journey, which is very easy, just follow the path made of wooden planks, suspended above the muddy primary rainforest.
+The highlights here are the bugs, there are many weird insects unseen before, and we also spot what seems to us a pygmy squirrel.
 No monkeys around though.
 The diversity of trees and plants is really impressive.
 At one point we hear music coming from our left, we take the junction leading to the Iban village inside the park.

 The Iban village